bkiseu/db-migrations/readme.md

 The solution includes:

-1. **VPC with Private Subnets**: RDS database is deployed in private subnets, inaccessible from the internet.
+1. **VPC with Private Subnets**: RDS instances are deployed in private subnets (10.0.201.0/24, 10.0.202.0/24, 10.0.203.0/24), inaccessible from the internet.
+2. **RDS with Writer/Reader Setup**:
+   - Primary instance for write operations and database changes
+   - Read replica for scaling read operations (in staging/production environments)
-2. **CodeCommit Repository**: Stores SQL migration scripts.
+3. **CodeCommit Repository**: Stores SQL migration scripts with version control.
-3. **CodePipeline**: Orchestrates the workflow from code commit to deployment.
+4. **CodePipeline**: Orchestrates the workflow from code commit to deployment.
-4. **CodeBuild**: Validates the SQL scripts before deployment.
+5. **CodeBuild**: Validates the SQL scripts before deployment.
-5. **Lambda Function**: Executes the approved migrations against the database.
+6. **Lambda Function with Flyway**: Executes the approved migrations using Flyway.
-6. **Secrets Manager**: Securely stores database credentials.
+7. **Secrets Manager**: Securely stores database credentials.

 ## Prerequisites